ericbigpanda/docs.bigpanda.io/_integrations/servicenow.md

 The ServiceNow integration allows you to easily create ServiceNow incidents from BigPanda incidents.
 Use the form below to configure how the ServiceNow incidents should be created.

-*Note: Currently, the ServiceNow integration is only available for Eureka version.
-Please let us know if you have other version via the support button*
+*Note: Currently the integration only supports ServiceNow version Eureka.
+Please contact support (via the button above) if you have another ServiceNow version.*

 |Field|Description|Example|
 |-----|-----------|-------|